RaphaelMartin83/MeMoTo/README.md

 Simple GUI comes with a few shortcuts to know:

+- left click to select, right click to perform action
 - Switch between diagrams with alt+1, alt+2 etc...
 - Switch between tools with 1, 2 etc...
 - Save with ctrl+s